School Psychology, Ed.S.

 Admissions Timeline

-You will progress through the Ed.S. in School Psychology as part of a student cohort.
-The program was designed to allow working adults to complete the degree in four years by taking courses during the academic year and summer.
+You will progress through the Ed.S. in School Psychology as part of a student cohort beginning in the summer semester.
+The program was designed to allow working adults to complete the degree in four years by taking courses during the summer, fall and spring semesters each year.
+As part of the cohort you will be required to participate in continuous enrollment starting in the summer semester.

 To earn the Ed.S. in School Psychology, you must complete 65 semester credit hours at the graduate level.